fermyon/spin-trigger-sqs/README.md

 ## Limitations

-This trigger is currently built using Spin 0.10, which is quite an old version and does not support recent Spin features such as key-value storage.
-You will likely need to use an old version of the Spin SDK for building applications.
+This trigger is currently built using Spin 2.0.1.
+You will need that version of Spin or above.

 Custom triggers, such as this one, can be run in the Spin command line, but cannot be deployed to Fermyon Cloud.
 For other hosts, check the documentation.